 The briefings are designed to be used by researchers, policy makers, donors, malaria programs and implementers, as well as other stakeholders interested in malaria and elimination.
 Topics covered by these briefings include malaria and health financing indicators, progress towards malaria elimination, potential challenges to achieving and maintaining elimination, and innovative strategies each country has used or is currently using in their quest to eliminate malaria.
 The briefings include national transmission risk maps from the Malaria Atlas Project.
 The country briefings will continue to be updated over time to track progress toward elimination while continuing to highlight the challenges that countries will need to overcome as they move toward becoming malaria-free.

-The Global Health Group's Malaria Elimination Initiative produced a series of malaria-eliminating country briefings, many of which in partnership with the national malaria control programs of the malaria-eliminating countries and the World Health organization.
+The Global Health Group's Malaria Elimination Initiative produced a series of malaria-eliminating country briefings, many of which were completed in partnership with the national malaria control programs.
 Malaria transmission risk maps were provided by the Malaria Atlas Project (MAP).
 Funding was provided through a grant to the Global Health Group from the Exxon Mobil Corporation.
 Additional support for the Asia Pacific Malaria Elimination Network (APMEN) country briefings were provided by APMEN.

 We welcome comments, questions, and feedback.
 Please send us an email.